 To provide central collection and processing services and a state-of-the-art repository for samples from hematologic malignancy patients enrolled on OSUCCC – James protocols.

 - LTBSR Laboratory Supervisor: Donna Bucci, BS

-- Clinical Research Data Manager: Christopher Manring, BS
+- Clinical Research Data Manager: Minh Tran, BS

 David Lucas, PhD, is a research assistant professor in Ohio State’s College of Medicine, Department of Internal Medicine, Division of Hematology, and in Ohio State’s College of Pharmacy, Division of Medicinal Chemistry and Pharmacognosy.
 Dr. Lucas’s research interests include pharmacology of novel anti-leukemic agents and the role of transcriptional and translational regulation in tumor cell survival and drug resistance.
 He joined The Ohio State University in 2000 as the director of the laboratories of Experimental Therapeutics and has been on the faculty since 2007.
 Dr. Lucas earned his PhD at the University of Wisconsin and completed a fellowship at the Fred Hutchinson Cancer Research Center.